cyberjaffy/Client-Server-Architecture-with-MYSQL/README.md

 If UFW firewall is active, allow MySQL port from client:

-sudo ufw allow from <Client_Private_IP> to any port 3306 sudo ufw reload

-text
+On the AWS portal Allow port 3306 from all locations

 ---